-Goto Settings > App and then goto Installed Apps under Apps.
+Goto Settings > App and then go to Installed Apps under Apps.

 You will see a list of all the applications that are installed on your computer.
 It includes both UWP and non-UWP applications.
 To find a UWP application, do the following.

 Click on the three dots on the right side of each panel of the application, and if you see Uninstalled, it is a general application.
-And if there is Advance options, it is a UWP application.
+And if there are Advance options, it is a UWP application.